TheRealReal/conn_grpc/guides/overview.md

-# ConnGRPC

-Persistent channels, and channel pools for [gRPC Elixir](https://github.com/elixir-grpc/grpc).
+ConnGRPC allows you to keep persistent channels, and use channel pools with [gRPC Elixir](https://github.com/elixir-grpc/grpc).

 ## Installation